PWS has taken several steps towards ensuring you have a safe and enjoyable experience.

 2 outdoor showers (at Munro cabin only)

 Host Ranger to greet you and answer questions

 At each site, there are two separate sleeping cabins linked by a timber deck.
 The cabins sleep 48 in total in a co-share arrangement, with 6 rooms configured for 4 walkers and 3 rooms configured for 8 walkers.
 The 8-walker rooms include a partial wall, effectively making two smaller rooms for four walkers.
 You may be sharing a room with families that include children or an infant.
 Each walker has their own bunk bed with a single mattress (203cm x 90cm).
+These rooms have no heating or lights, don't forget your sleeping bag and head torch!
 For a sneak peek, click here.